ABOUT

 I am a Postdoctoral Associate at the MIT Sloan School of Management with the Institute for Work and Employment Research and Work and Organization Studies.

-My work brings together my experiences in policy, practice and research as a Public Health Social Worker focused on promoting community well-being in Massachusetts.
-I currently serve as a Commissioner on the Massachusetts Community Behavioral Health Promotion and Prevention Commission and as a critical incident (trauma) responder across Massachusetts.
+My work brings together my previous professional experiences in policy, practice and research focused on promoting community well-being in Massachusetts as a Public Health Social Worker.
+I currently serve as a Commissioner on the Massachusetts Community Behavioral Health Promotion and Prevention Commission.

-I received my Ph.D. from the Heller School of Social Policy and Management at Brandeis University, hold an MSW/MPH from Boston University and an AB in Anthropology & Psychology from Mount Holyoke College.
-I love contemporary art, poetry, being in nature and reside in the Boston area with my spouse, 2 kids, and a bunch of pets.
+I received my Ph.D. in Social Policy from the Heller School of Social Policy and Management at Brandeis University, hold an MSW/MPH from Boston University and an AB in Anthropology & Psychology from Mount Holyoke College.